Clifra-Jones/Meraki-API/README.md

 Fixed an issue with Update-MerakiNetworkContentFiltering.
 Also added the functionality to accept the object returned from Get-MerakiNetworkContentFilteringRules as a single parameter.

+Corrected a problem with Get-MerakiNetworkVLans when passing pipeline input with networks without VLANs.

 Added the following functions:

 Get-MerakiOrganizationThirdPartyVPNPeers